HoneyKat11/Ambassador-Database-Application/README.md

 - Identify students via their UIN (no need to track exact email)
 - Need to track graduation year, ambassador status, and total hours

-# Application Information
-- Application-side constraints for ambassador input
-- In the future, functionality will be added to edit positons/hours/events/etc.

-# Challenges
-- Stricter security requirements (sensitive student information)
-- GUI library (PyQt6) not exactly developer-friendly
-   - Likely will move to an Access Database over the summer
-- No existing template/resources to translate spreadsheet into new model

 # Schema Diagram
 ![image](database_schema.png)